angelah1020/relief-ready/knowledge_base.md

 **Data Freshness**: The map data refreshes automatically at set intervals (e.g., alerts every 3-5 minutes) to keep you up-to-date.

-## 🤖 AI Chatbot
+## Chatbot

-The AI Chatbot, powered by the Google Gemini API, is your friendly in-app assistant.
+The Chatbot, powered by the Google Gemini API, is your friendly in-app assistant.
 You can ask it two main types of questions:

 **App Navigation & "How-To" Questions**:
 - "How do I add my dog to my household?"